All girls at Woodford County High School study ten GCSE subjects. These are all examined at the end of Year 11.

 (The Humanity Choice)

 Twenty periods of the fortnight are divided between the four option choices.
-The Options Columns include the Humanity and the Language choice from the core curriculum, then students choose two further options subjects.
-Most GCSE courses can be continued to A-Level at Woodford, however Food Technology cannot.
+The Options form includes the Humanity and the Language choice from the core curriculum, then students choose two further options subjects.
+Most GCSE courses can be continued to A-Level at Woodford, however Food & Nutrition, Design Technology and Physical Education cannot.

 The Options Process